10 Ways Exercise Helps Reduce Stress and Anxiety

-In a 2012 study, thirty inactive women who were diagnosed with Generalized Anxiety Disorder were divided into 3 groups: resistance training, aerobic exercise, and a control group.
+In a 2012 Generalized Anxiety Disorder (GAD) study, thirty inactive women who were diagnosed with GAD were divided into 3 groups: resistance training, aerobic exercise, and a control group.
 The physical activity groups had 2 weekly exercise sessions for 6 weeks.
 People in both the resistance training and aerobic exercise groups showed significant improvement in worry symptoms compared to the control group.
 (2)

 A study at the University of Vermont found that 20 minutes of moderate aerobic exercise (heart rate levels around 100 to 120 beats per minute) improved mood for up to 12 hours.
 (3)

 PTSD symptoms may be helped by aerobic exercise according to a 2019 review of nineteen studies.
 The reviewers concluded that there is "encouraging evidence that aerobic exercise interventions alone or as an adjunct to standard treatment may positively impact PTSD symptoms.
 Potential mechanisms by which aerobic exercise could exert a positive impact in PTSD include exposure and desensitization to internal arousal cues, enhanced cognitive function, exercise-induced neuroplasticity, normalization of hypothalamic pituitary axis (HPA) function, and reductions in inflammatory markers."
 (4)

 What's the Best Exercise for Anxiety and Stress Resilience?